-- To gather the best possible information to identify cause of death; - To collect other information relevant to management agencies implementing conservation initiatives for the recovery and conservation of dugong populations; - To collect basic biological information.
+- To gather the best possible information to identify cause of death - To collect other information relevant to management agencies implementing conservation initiatives for the recovery and conservation of dugong populations - To collect basic biological information.

 It should be appreciated that evidence collected during dugong stranding and subsequent necropsy evaluations may be used in a court of law.
-Therefore, it is imperative that these incidents be documented as extensively as possible.
+Therefore, it is imperative that these incidents be documented as required for compliance procedures (refer Section 3.5).
 Standardised written and photographic documentation are the most effective means of collecting the appropriate data (see Section 3.2).